BSC-ES/autosubmit/docs/source/devguide/platforms/index.rst

             asconf.expid, section, exp_data, auth_password = auth_password)

-How to configure a Platform
+How to Configure a Platform
 ------------------------------------

 To set up your platform, you first have to create a new experiment by running the following command:
-|br| *change the platform from MARENOSTRUM5 to whichever you will use*
+|br| *Change the platform from MARENOSTRUM5 to whichever you will use*

 .. parsed-literal::